tektronix/tm_devices/docs/advanced/signal_generators.md

 ##### Constraints:

-The amplitude and frequency range for the [IAFG](default:IAFG) varies based on the desired function.
+The amplitude and frequency range for the [IAFG](default:IAFG) vary based on the desired function.
 These ranges are the same for each of the classes listed:
 [`MSO2`][tm_devices.drivers.pi.scopes.tekscope.mso2.MSO2]
 [`MSO4`][tm_devices.drivers.pi.scopes.tekscope.mso4.MSO4]